barumau/pandunia/engli/dunia_loge.md

 Global auxiliary languages
 --------------------------

 Languages with global scope have also been created.
 This heterogeneous type of languages is called **worldlangs** in the auxiliary language circle.
 Some of the most notable worldlangs are listed [here](http://www.kupsala.net/risto/tekokieli/worldlangs.html).

 Pandunia is one of the more developed worldlangs.
+It has already inspired other worldlangs like Novbasa and Globasa.

 How words are selected to Pandunia